mayfan/maynara.com/src/pages/index.md

           [**Read more**](../blog/2019-11-17-yoshelf-groceries/)

           <br/>
-    title: "Yo-Shelf: designing an e-commerce website for a local groceries shop"
+    title: 'Yo-Shelf: designing an e-commerce website for a local groceries shop'
 ---